 His extensive study of his subjects, comprehensive analyses, use of small brushstrokes, and formations of shadows & planes of colors were phenomenal which all helped create a more intense artistic outcome.

 However, Cézanne didn’t go without criticism too.
 His work was rejected time and again by Salon judges.
-They described it as “unclean” or worse before eventually appreciating it in the later years.
+They described it as “unclean” or worse before eventually appreciating it in later years.

 During his time, he became close to other famous painters in France like Matisse, Monet, Renoir, and Picasso who referred to him as “is the father of us all”.